Diet & Nutrition

-I love bran-both oat and wheat—it’s so. . .fibrous.
+I love bran muffins and bran-both oat and wheat—it’s so. . .fibrous.
 This is a recipe I developed that makes use of bran but it’s very moist.
 The spices are added as a natural wormer and the cranberries are great for urinary tract health.
 Freezes well.
 These go fast.

+Breathing and Meditation go hand in hand and are essential for optimal health.
 How do YOU meditate?
 What works for you?
 What do you feel in your body?
 I know I’m not the only one to admit that I have a difficult time meditating.
-Here are some answers I received from the above question on an interactive Conscious Evolution in addition to my own exploration on the topic the last couple of decades.
+Here are some answers I received from the above question on an interactive Conscious Evolution (way back when) in addition to my own exploration on the topic the last couple of decades.
 I hope one of these methods will help you on your meditative journeys.

 Tips and Tricks for a Healthier Life: Building the habits of health Even in times of dearth there are things you can do to step closer to your health goals by: Choosing to believe in the process even when you think your program is not working (law of attraction) Doing...

 It’s sometimes a challenge to get people to eat carob when we’re working on detoxing heavy metals from the body so I look for recipes to hide the carob in.
-The dose would be one ball per day for about 4-5 weeks.
+For these carob almond balls, the dose would be one ball per day for about 4-5 weeks.

 Carob Spelt No-Bake Cookies are used in my practice for heavy metal poisoning, anemia, depression and Blood Type O people

-This recipe is healthy and great for providing extra Vitamin A, which is necessary for a healthy immune system and great vision.
+This dressing-free carrot salad recipe is healthy and great for providing extra Vitamin A, which is necessary for a healthy immune system and great vision.
 Stores in refrigerator up to one week.